-Department of Engineering College of Engineering, Technology, and Computer Science Donald W. Muller Jr., Chair 260-481-6362 ~ www.engr.ipfw.edu/graduate/default.shtml Engineering, Technology, and Computer Science Building 327
+Department of Engineering

+Donald W. Muller Jr., Chair

+260-481-6362 ~ ipfw.edu/departments/etcs/depts/engr/, Engineering, Technology, and Computer Science Building 327

 The Master of Science in Engineering (M.S.E.) is designed to meet the needs of students and motivated professionals seeking to deepen their knowledge of the principles and practice of engineering.
 The curriculum and course offerings will prepare graduates for leadership positions in their field.
 The program will offer four areas of specialization: